 - You also avoid contaminating the surface to be worked on with fat secretions of the human skin.
-The gloves therefore contribute to an optimal adhesion of the used colours on the painting surface.
+The gloves therefore contribute to an optimal adhesion of the used colors on the painting surface.

 Airbrush for beginners: The most common mistakes

 The used paint runs on the painting surface and unattractive color noses are formed